jakob-bagterp/colorist-for-python/docs/user-guide/effects-and-styling.md

 ---
-title: Effects and Styling
+title: How to Use Effects and Styling
-description: Learn how to add effects and text styling to your terminal output with Colorist for Python.
+description: The easiest way to add effects and text styling to terminal output using Colorist for Python.
 Includes code examples.
 tags:
     - Features
     - Tutorial